fivdi/pigpio/doc/gpio.md

 }
 ```

+If an interrupt edge is specified, the Gpio will emit an 'interrupt' event each
+time an interrupt is detected.

 Interrupts can have an optional timeout.
 The level argument passed to the
 interrupt event listener will be TIMEOUT (2) if the optional interrupt timeout
 expires.